umairyaquoob/quiz-game/README.md

 # quiz-game

-A quiz game in Python
+A quiz game in Python.